deliveroo/deliveroo.engineering/_posts/2016-07-13-split-testing-cdns.md

-The metric we'll look at is the duration between the "time to first byte" (the point at which, when loading a page, a browser starts receiving the HTTP response) and the "page loaded" event (when all synchronous assets have been laoded and the page has been rendered).
+The metric we'll look at is the duration between the "time to first byte" (the point at which, when loading a page, a browser starts receiving the HTTP response) and the "page loaded" event (when all synchronous assets have been loaded and the page has been rendered).

 This is the part of the page load lifecycle where differences in asset load timings may have an impact.
-Given all other things are unchanges, it's the _only_ factor of change, which is what we're after in an A/B test.
+Given all other things are unchanged, it's the _only_ factor of change, which is what we're after in an A/B test.

 Conveniently, New Relic